STOMP – Mass Loaded Vinyl – Acoustical Shielding for Floor & Wall Applications

 DESCRIPTION

-STOMP acoustical shielding is a limp, high density vinyl sheet material, formulated from environmentally friendly, ethylene vinyl acetate (EVA).
+STOMP acoustical shielding is a limp, high density acoustical grade polymer sheet material, formulated from environmentally friendly, polyolefin elastomer (POE).
 STOMP is a high quality, cost effective sound damping material designed to reduce sound transmission.

 USES

-STOMP is designed for use in both floor and wall applications to reduce both impact and airbourne noise.
+STOMP is designed for use in both floor and wall applications to reduce both impact and airborne noise.
 It is appropriate for commercial, industrial, and residential applications.
+STOMP’s design combines a dense and flexible POE sheet layer with a fibrous isolation layer.

 FEATURES/BENEFITS

-- For use in walls directly behind gypsum drywall; and in flooring applications directly under carpet, vinyl, tile, wood, laminate, and resilient floorings
+• For use in walls directly behind gypsum drywall; and in flooring applications directly under carpet, LVT, wood, engineered wood, and laminate floorings

-- Classified by Underwriters Laboratories, Inc. as to ANSI/UL 263 standard, fire Tests of Building Construc tion and Materials, UL File CLBV.R39387
+• Classified by Underwriters Laboratories, Inc. as to ANSI/UL 263 Standard, Fire Tests of Building Construction and Materials, UL File CLBV.R39387 Wall and Partition Facings and Accessories.

-- UL Classified for use in floor-ceiling constructions of the L500 series
+• UL Classified in fire resistant floor-ceiling constructions of the L500 series

 PACKAGING